Contents of Article

-Given the current uncertainties with the true transferability of training programmes on sport performance, future research should explore the following topics:
+Given the current uncertainties with the true transferability of training programmes on sports performance, future research should explore the following topics:

-- Larger exploration of the biomechanics of sporting movements (e.g. hammer throw, long jump take-off, javelin throw, rugby scrum, football goal-kick).
+- More extensive exploration of the biomechanics of sporting movements (e.g. hammer throw, long jump take-off, javelin throw, rugby scrum, football goal-kick).

-- Impact of certain training modes and exercises on athletic performance (e.g. ‘effects of Olympic Weightlifting on sprint performance’, or ‘the ability of the deadlift to improve the rate of force development during the long jump take-off’).
+- The impact of certain training modes and exercises on athletic performance (e.g. ‘effects of Olympic Weightlifting on sprint performance’, or ‘the deadlift‘s ability to improve the force development rate during the long jump take-off’).

 - Verkhoshansky, Y. (2009).
 Supertraining [Paperback].
 First Edition.
 Verkhoshansky.